 Chapter (1) The concept of consciousness

-Pat and Rick drank a lot of beer in ‘our bar’.
-They were frustrated from their research in the elusive phenomenon of consciousness.
-Pat said to Rick, "In 'our bar' there is an elusive creature that only I can see."
-And Rick replied firmly, "Not only you, I see him too."
-Pat lost in deep thoughts said, "Well, that's only because you drank seven bottles of beer."
+Pat and Rick drank a lot of beer in ‘their bar’.
+They were frustrated by their research in the elusive phenomenon of consciousness.
+Pat said to Rick, “In ‘our bar’ there is an elusive creature that only I can see.”
+And Rick replied firmly, “Not only you, I see him too.”
+Pat, lost in deep thought, said, “Well, that’s only because you drank seven bottles of beer.”

-(1.1) The more or less accepted delineation of the consciousness concept: In recent decades, there has been a great increase in theoretical and empirical research in consciousness (CΨ) that attempted to explain, to solve the CΨ-problem (e.g., Brown et al. 2019; Gennaro, 2012, 2023; Jones & Hunt, 2023; Seth & Bayne, 2022; Van Gulick, 2022).
-Most researchers have rejected the solutions suggested thus far and as a result, the CΨ-problem continues to trouble them (e.g., Butlin et al., 2023; Carruthers & Gennaro, 2020; Dehaene, Lau & Kouider, 2021; Rakover, 2018, 2021; Uttal, 2005).
-Huge efforts have been made to explain how neurophysiological processes in the brain bring about CΨ, but such attempts have failed to offer satisfactory explanations to the classical mind-body problem, the CΨ-brain relation (e.g., Butlin et al., 2023; Gennaro, 2023; Jones & Hunt, 2023; Rakover, 2018, 2021; Seth & Bayne, 2022; Uttal, 2005; Van Gulick, 1995, 2022).
-In other words, the researchers have not yet succeeded in developing a theory that solves the ‘hard problem’ (Chalmers, 1996), that explains ‘phenomenal consciousness’ (Block, 1995) and that bridges the ‘explanatory gap’ (Levine, 1983).
-Block (1995) distinguished between ‘phenomenal CΨ’ and ‘access CΨ’.
-While the first concept refers to the private subjective experiences of each person (qualia), the second refers to mental information, which is accessible to different cognitive processes that can use it for different purposes such as speaking, drawing conclusions, and monitoring behavior.
-The other concepts of Chalmers' (1996) hard and easy problems and Levine's (1983) explanatory gap are based also on the observations that the subjective experience of each person is very difficult to grasp by scientific methodology.
+(1.1) Delineating the concept of consciousness

+In recent decades, there has been a surge in theoretical and empirical research aiming to explain and solve the problem of consciousness (CΨ) (e.g., Brown et al., 2019; Gennaro, 2012, 2023; Jones & Hunt, 2023; Seth & Bayne, 2022; Van Gulick, 2022).
+Most researchers have rejected the solutions suggested thus far, and as a result, the problem of consciousness continues to trouble them (e.g., Butlin et al., 2023; Carruthers & Gennaro, 2020; Dehaene et al., 2021; Rakover, 2018, 2021; Uttal, 2005).
+Huge efforts have been made to explain how neurophysiological processes in the brain bring about CΨ, but such attempts have failed to offer satisfactory explanations for the classical mind-body problem (e.g., Butlin et al., 2023; Gennaro, 2023; Jones & Hunt, 2023; Rakover, 2018, 2021; Seth & Bayne, 2022; Uttal, 2005; Van Gulick, 1995, 2022).
+In other words, researchers have not yet succeeded in developing theories that solve the ‘hard problem’ (Chalmers, 1996), explain ‘phenomenal consciousness’ (Block, 1995), and bridge the ‘explanatory gap’ (Levine, 1983).
+Block (1995) distinguished between phenomenal consciousness (P-consciousness) and access consciousness (A-consciousness).
+While the first concept refers to the private subjective experiences of each person (qualia), the second refers to mental information, which is accessible to different cognitive processes that use it for different purposes, such as speaking, drawing conclusions, and monitoring behavior.
+Other concepts, such as Chalmers’ (1996) hard and easy problems and Levine’s (1983) explanatory gap, are based on the observation that the subjective experience of each person is very difficult to grasp by scientific methodology.
 These are discussed further below.

-There is still no theoretical explanation of the question how the brain produces CΨ.
-Frackowiac et al (2004, p.
-269) wrote, “We have no idea how consciousness emerges from the physical activity of the brain and we do not know whether consciousness can emerge from non-biological systems, such as computers.”
+To reiterate, there is still no theoretical explanation of the question of how the brain produces CΨ.
+Frackowiac et al. (2004, p.
+269) wrote, “We have no idea how consciousness emerges from the physical activity of the brain, and we do not know whether consciousness can emerge from non-biological systems, such as computers.”
+According to these authors, consciousness has not yet become a scientific term that can be defined precisely, and we all use the term in many different and even ambiguous ways.

-The concept of CΨ is a controversial (e.g., Dehaene, Lau & Kouider, 2021; Gennaro, 2004; Van Gulick, 2022).
-Frackowiac et al (2004, p.
-269) wrote, “At this point the reader will expect to find a careful and precise definition of consciousness.
-You will be disappointed.
-Consciousness has not yet become a scientific term that can be defined in this way.
-Currently we all use the term consciousness in many different and often ambiguous ways.
-Precise definitions of different aspects of consciousness will emerge through an iterative process from the kinds of experiments we discuss in this chapter.
-No doubt some of these definitions will have a rough correspondence to some of the ways we use the term at the moment, but to make precise definitions at this stage is premature.”
-Moreover, Vimal & Sansthana (2010, p.
-93) suggest, “About forty meanings attributed to the term consciousness can be identiﬁed and categorized based on functions and experiences.
+The concept of CΨ is controversial (e.g., Dehaene et al., 2021; Gennaro, 2004; Van Gulick, 2022).
+As Vimal & Sansthana (2010, p.
+93) point out: “About forty meanings attributed to the term consciousness can be identiﬁed and categorized based on functions and experiences.
 The prospects for reaching any single, agreed-upon, theory-independent deﬁnition of consciousness appear remote.”